trentrand/rubikssolver/README.md

 ```

 #### Usage
    Now that your cube is in the correct orientation, input your cube map to generate a solution.
-Input each face in the order specfied above.
+Input each face in the order specfied above by the 'Order of Input' representation above.

    For example, the following is how you can solve a solved cube with F,R,U applied:
    ```